-The agency's arrangements for appropriately responding to and meeting the assessed needs of service users were reviewed.
-Details of the nature and range of services provided are outlined within the Statement of Purpose and Carers Handbook.
+The agency's arrangements for appropriately responding to and meeting the assessed needs of the people supported were reviewed.
+Details of the nature and range of services provided are outlined within the Statement of Purpose.

 The agency's management of records policy details the procedures for the creation, storage, retention and disposal of records.
 Records viewed during the inspection were noted to be maintained in accordance with legislation, standards and the organisational policy.
-Carer and service user records viewed by the inspector were noted to be retained securely.
+Carer and the people supported records viewed by the inspector were noted to be retained securely.

-The manager could describe the methods used for supporting service users to be effectively engaged in the development of their care plans; it was noted that carers are provided with a copy of the care plan and service users have access to this.
+The manager could describe the methods used for supporting the people supported to be effectively engaged in the development of their care plans; it was noted that carers are provided with a copy of the care plan and the people supported have access to this.

-The inspector reviewed the agency's arrangements in place to monitor, audit and review the effectiveness and quality of care delivered to service users.
-The agency has a system in place for monitoring the quality of the service provided; it was noted that the process involves an annual audit being completed by a senior manager.
-The inspector noted that the annual quality review was completed by the Head of Service in January 2018.
-The annual report shows clear satisfaction levels pertaining to:
+The inspector reviewed the agency's arrangements in place to monitor, audit and review the effectiveness and quality of care delivered to the people supported.
+The agency has a system in place for monitoring the quality of the service provided; it was noted that the process involves seeking information from the people supported, families, carers and community care workers.